 - Allergic reactions;

-Complications from breast augmentation are uncommon.
+Complications from breast augmentation are infrequent.
 The specific risks of breast augmentation are:

-- Unsatisfactory results that may require additional interventions;
+- Unsatisfactory results which may require additional interventions;

 - A shell around the implant;